Trimble-tech/SSH-Key-Builder/README.md

 ### License

-**SSH Key Builder** is licensed by Chris Trimble under the GPL v3 Open Source license (2023).
+**SSH Key Builder** is licensed under the GPL v3 Open Source license (2023).
 Refer to the file "LICENSE" for more information.